perracodex/ktor-config/README.md

 ---

-### Usage
+## Usage

 _See also the [API reference documentation](https://www.javadoc.io/doc/io.github.perracodex/ktor-config/latest/-ktor-config/io.perracodex.ktor.config/index.html)._

-#### 1. Define Your Configuration Data Classes
+### 1. Define the data classes that will hold the configuration settings.
-Create data classes that represent your configuration structure.
+Create data classes that represent the desired configuration structure.
 Each data class, including nested ones, **must** implement the `IConfigCatalogSection` interface.
-Nested data classes are supported for handling complex configuration structures.
+Referenced and nested data classes are supported for handling complex configuration structures.

 **Examples:**
 ```kotlin